GLOBAL MARKETS-Stocks off highs, dollar edges lower as Fed rate rise looms

 officials, but markets have finally decided that "fairly soon"

-means less than two weeks and that perhaps three hikes this year
+means less than two weeks and that perhaps 3 hikes this year

 Expectations of a Fed rate hike soured the party on Wall